thorchain/Resources/Whitepapers/AEsir-Protocol/whitepaper-en.md

 Proposals can come from the community, but it requires at least one Validator to sponsor it, so more than likely they will come from Validators themselves. `TIPs` are instructions to other Validators on how to integrate the proposed change, the code to change and a diff patch. `TIPs` are indexed and stored in the MerkleChain.

 ```
-[TIP#: {description, newCode, diffPatch}]
+[TIP#: {description, newCode, diffPatch, softwareHash, expiryBlock}]
 ```

 In each block a Validator produces they include a signal in the block header to demonstrate signalling.
-Signalling is as simple as specifying a `YES/1` or `NO/0` alongside the `TIP#`.
+Signalling is as simple as specifying a `YES/1` or `NO/0` alongside the `TIP#`, but software hashes must match to ensure the correct software is being run.
+Different software hashes will bifurcate `TIP` signalling and prevent `67%` being attained.
+The expiryBlock is nominated to give an end date to the vote.
+If the `TIP` is not implemented prior to the expiry time it is decommissioned.
+The TIP may be resurrected by any Validator who simply needs to nominate it again.

 ```
 {TIP#, NO}